-Early studies with S. thermophilus demonstrated that phage can overcome CRISPR immunity through the evolution of point mutations in the sequence targeted by the spacers (the so-called protospacer), or in the protospacer-adjacent motif (PAM) (Deveau JBac 2008), which is a conserved sequence immediately adjacent to the protospacer that is used by the host to discriminate between self (i.e. CRISPR arrays) and non-self (e.g. phage) DNA (Mojica et al. 2009; Semenova et al. 2011) (Westra PLoS Genet 2013).
+Early studies with S. thermophilus demonstrated that phage can overcome CRISPR immunity through the evolution of point mutations in the sequence targeted by the spacers (the so-called protospacer).
+Point mutations in the protospacer-adjacent motif (PAM) (Deveau JBac 2008), a conserved sequence immediately adjacent to the protospacer that is used by the host to discriminate between self (i.e. CRISPR arrays) and non-self (e.g. phage) DNA, can also confer escape from CRISPR immunity (Mojica et al. 2009; Semenova et al. 2011) (Westra PLoS Genet 2013).
 The observation that phage can evolve to ‘escape’ CRISPR immunity suggested a possible scenario for coevolution in free-running systems, where hosts accumulate spacers over time and phages accumulate escape mutations in the corresponding protospacers or PAMs (refs).
 Consistent with the idea of CRISPR-phage coevolution, it was reported that S. thermophilus and phage can coexist for long periods of time, and that for each treatment the single experimental population increased its bacterial spacer repertoire and the frequency of point mutations in phage genomes over time (ref.
 Paez-Espino 2x, Sun ISME).
-However, recent modelling and experiments suggest that the observed coexistence of S. thermophilus and its phage may be driven by back mutation from CRISPR-immune to CRISPR-sensitive phenotypes, which would provide a reservoir for phage amplification and therefore allowing their persistence (Weissman ISME 2018).
+However, recent modelling and experiments suggest that the observed coexistence of S. thermophilus and its phage may be driven by back mutation of hosts with CRISPR immunity to sensitive phenotypes, which would provide a reservoir for phage amplification and therefore allow their persistence (Weissman ISME 2018).
 Such loss of CRISPR immunity due to mutation has also been observed at high frequencies in Staphyloccus epidermidis (Jiang PLoS Genetics 2013), and may more generally be an important mechanism for bacteria-phage coexistence (Levin PLoS Biol in press).
 Studies with the P. aeruginosa PA14 model system also support the idea that a continuous supply of sensitive hosts is required for bacteria-phage coexistence, and in this empirical system phages were unable to coevolve with CRISPR-immune bacteria due to the high levels of CRISPR spacer diversity that bacteria naturally evolve (van Houte Nature; Chabas ProcB; Westra NRI).

-Given the lack of clarity about the role of CRISPR-phage coevolution for bacteria-phage coexistence, we performed highly replicated long-term (30-days) serial transfer experiments with S. thermophilus and its lytic phage φD2972.
+Given the lack of clarity about the role of CRISPR-phage coevolution for bacteria-phage coexistence, we performed highly replicated long-term (30-day) serial transfer experiments with S. thermophilus and its lytic phage φD2972.
 Our phenotypic assays demonstrate that bacteria and phages coevolved in these experiments, and that host resistance and phage infectivity increased over time.
 Furthermore, our genotypic data show that patterns of resistance and infectivity were explained by bacteria acquiring novel spacers against the phage, and the phage evolving mutations in the regions targeted by the spacers.
 Collectively, the data show that bacteria-phage coexistence can be explained by coevolution in this system, and that this coevolution is characterized by an arms-race dynamic.